ViktorGox/ProjectClientOnBoardGitProject/Documents/POA.md

 **Backend:** Using **TypeScript** in conjunction with **Express.js** guarantees a strong, statically-typed base for server-side functions.

+**Database:** The inclusion of MySQL enhances data management capabilities, providing a reliable and scalable solution for storing and retrieving essential information.

 This technology stack, which includes TypeScript and Svelte, not only fits with the team's experience but also presents the Regression Testing Management System as a cutting-edge option.
 Future improvements are supported by the iterative development methodology, which guarantees that the system adapts to Parantion's changing requirements for dynamic testing.

 ## 3. Results